Benny Paret: In popular culture

 Paret's death was chronicled in a 1962 protest song by folk singer Gil Turner.
 The song, "Benny 'Kid' Paret", was published in Broadside magazine that same month and was recorded later in the year by Turner's group, The New World Singers, for the 1963 Folkways album Broadside Ballads, Vol. 1.

 A 1962 poem by Australian ex-boxer Merv Lilley urged us to remember Benny Paret "when they're lacing leather on."

 The emotive poem "Muerte en el Ring" ("Death in the Ring") by Afro-Peruvian poet Nicomedes Santa Cruz recounts Paret's life to the moment of his last breath.

 A semifictionalized story of the fight was told live by radio dramatist Joe Frank in the 1978 program "80 Yard Run" on WBAI in New York and replayed several times subsequently on NPR.
 In it, Frank cast Griffith rather than Paret as the defending champion and makes no mention of Paret's recent fights or his prior history with Griffith.
 In the dramatized version, Griffith dominates the fight from the beginning, with the fight ending in the middle rounds and Paret dying later that night.

 Paret is also one of many boxers named in the lyrics of Sun Kil Moon's 2003 album Ghosts of the Great Highway.
 The album builds several songs around the stories of boxers who died early deaths.

 The story of Emile Griffith and Paret's death has been turned into an Opera in Jazz, Champion.
-It premiered on the campus of Webster University in Webster Groves, Missouri, on June 15, 2013.
+It premiered at Opera Theatre of Saint Louis on 15 June 2013 and made its Metropolitan Opera debut on 10 April 2023.
 The opera was written by composer Terence Blanchard, with a libretto by playwright Michael Cristofer, who went on to develop the stage play "Man in the Ring" on the same subject.
 The play premiered at the Court Theatre in Chicago in 2016.